Aarooshsaifanboy322/File-Reader/README.md

 # File-Reader Version
 This application's version is currently Alpha.
+More releases coming soon!

 # IMPORTANT NOTICE
 Please read the license first if you haven't yet.